Return to blog

 Why Have COVID-19 Symptoms Changed?

-The main reason for this is that viruses mutate continuously.
-Nonetheless, SARS-Covid-2 mutates at a “slow pace” compared to other viruses like Influenza – which mutates four times faster.
-As a result, COVID-19 mutations also altered symptoms, according to experts.
+The main reason for these changes is the continuous mutation of the virus.
+Although SARS-CoV-2 mutates at a slower pace compared to other viruses like Influenza, which mutates four times faster, it still undergoes mutations that alter symptoms, according to experts.

-Today’s symptoms differ from those seen in 2020, when loss of smell or fever was prevalent.
+Today’s symptoms differ from those seen in 2020 when loss of smell or fever were prevalent.
 These days, people infected with the virus experience symptoms similar to those of a cold or the flu.

 COVID’s new symptoms make it difficult to differentiate it from other respiratory viral illnesses.
 Despite this, you should continue to take precautions.
 Identifying the new symptoms is key to keeping yourself and everyone around you safe.
 And you can only find out if you are infected by getting tested.